-The park tries to keep all infrastructure associated with the fireworks on hardscape or put down turf protection where needed.
-Approximately 3,000 shells are set off along the south side of the Lincoln Reflecting Pool for a 17 minute pyrotechnic show starting at 9:10 every year.
-DC Fire is on site during the event to ensure the safety of Park visitors and resources.
-Park staff and volunteers quickly remove debris from the reflecting pool and the fallout area after the event to make sure it is safe for visitors.
+After the fireworks are set off, another whole round of work begins.
+Cleanup crews begin their work at 10 p.m. on the Fourth and work into the next day.
+Park staff and volunteers quickly remove fireworks debris from the reflecting pool and the fallout area after the event to make sure it is safe for visitors.
 Streets are swept clean and roads are reopened as soon as possible.

 Have a happy Independence Day!
 Enjoy the show!